Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - CRITICAL -  90%  of partition size

 ## 2.4 SYSLOG alert
-Whenever the resouce threshold limit is being
+Whenever the resouce threshold limit is being reached,  Syslog al
 ## 2.5 Sampling Interval
    By the sampling interval is set as 3 minutes which indicates that every three minutes resource usage being monitored and checked against the threshold.